ErkWWW2/OES/README.md

 <br>

 ## Start Your Development Server:
-Runs the app in the development mode.\
+Runs the app in the development mode.
+This builds the program and starts the application on the server.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
 ```
-npm dev
+npm run dev
 ```
 <br>